 Matti took particular interests in diving technology, experimental diving and cave diving.
 One of his fancy projects was to re-build an old Russian submarine escape SCUBA unit.
 He is a passionate diving instructor who still finds it equally nice to teach open water class for beginners or trimix course for more advanced divers.
 Matti is also an active author.

 Jorge A. Mahauad is a permanent resident in the Galapagos Islands.
 At this time he is developing the fields of advanced diving, rebreather trips and technical diver training there.
 Jorge manages the only advanced diving facility in the Galapagos Islands and offers consumables and support for divers requiring specialized equipment, procedures, logistics and support.
 He is PADI Master Instructor teaching up to Tec Trimix with the Tec Rec range; Jorge also teaches with TDI up to Extended Range in open circuit or with the Evolution & Inspiration closed circuit rebreathers.

 Jorge obtained a pre graduate degree in communications in 2005, and post graduate degrees in Communications Direction and Business Direction in 2009.
 His objective is to coordinate, support and execute underwater exploration of sea mounts between 50 and 150 meters (165 and 500 feet), underwater grottos and lava tubes in the archipelago.

 Massimiliano Canossa is an IANTD Full Trimix, Tech Wreck and Cave Instructor since 1996.
 To fulfill his passion to both wrecks and exploration, Massimiliano founded the NMDT, an Italian group of wreck explorers.
 He has participated in many important diving expeditions, including the German aircraft carrier Graf Zeppelin and the cruise ship Wilhelm Gustloff in the Baltic Sea, in addition to the Szent Istvan expedition in the Adriatic Sea.
-Massimiliano is the owner of Nautica Mare and the distributor of Santi Drysuit and Light Monkey in Italy.
+Massimiliano is the owner of Nautica Mare and the distributor of Santi Drysuit and Light Monkey, along with other brands in Italy.

 Massimiliano has written some important articles in various Italian magazines.
 He has also authored text in the Italian version of IANTD diving manuals, particularly for the mid and high level courses, such as the Technical Diver and the Normoxic Trimix Diver courses.